-Financial examiners held about 29,200 jobs in 2012.
-The industries that employed the most financial examiners in 2012 were as follows:
+Financial examiners held about 60,900 jobs in 2018.
+The largest employers of financial examiners were as follows:

 Financial examiners typically work in offices.
 They frequently have to travel to inspect a bank onsite.